momorales/skylab-bootcamp-202001/staff/monica-morales/pet-care/pet-care-doc/README.md

 ## TO DO
 Improve inputs

-- Add rol of veterinay
+- Add rol of veterinary
 - when the alert is created it is vinculated to the schedule
 - Work more in the schedule
+- Add chat with veterinary